Helpful Information

 access_time20min read

-Are you a budding actor?
-Or maybe you prefer to work behind the scenes?
-Become the performer, writer or costume designer you’ve always wanted to be from the comfort of your living room – all while working towards your therapy goals.
+Is your child a budding actor?
+Or maybe they’d prefer to work behind the scenes?
+Become the performer, writer or costume designer your child has always wanted to be from the comfort of your living room – all while working towards their therapy goals.

-We have put together this short three-part blog where we give you the tools to map a story, design a costume, and act out your very own stage-show.
-You can choose to do one activity or all three!
+We’ve put together this short three-part blog where we provide the tools, so you and your child can map a story, design a costume, and act out their very own stage-show.
+They can choose to do one activity or all three!

 Benefits of drama as therapy